Choosing equipment to get up and down stairs

 - The 2012 British Standard for through floor lifts and home lifts have strict requirements for fire protection.
 These must be adhered to when installing through floor lifts.
 Ensure that you ask the supplier or manufacturer how the model you choose meets these standards

 - an in-car alarm or telephone to call for help.

 Vertical lifts without a shaft

 Vertical lifts without a shaft are commonly used in home environments as they require less structural alterations than lifts with a shaft.
 Although versions are available that carry a seated or standing passenger, most are used by wheelchair users.
-The lift car is either partially or fully enclosed and usually travels up and down a wall-fixed track(s).
+The lift car is either partially or fully enclosed and usually travels up and down wall-fixed tracks.
 Partially enclosed cars let you see outside and may be more suitable if you do not like enclosed spaces.
 The doors on totally or partially enclosed carriages are electronically interlocked as a safety precaution so that they cannot be opened when the lift is moving, and the lift will not move if the door is open.